Joggers Nipple: The Most Effective Prevention Tips

 - For women, wearing the correct sports bra is crucial.
 It should fit properly.
-If you have too much room in the bra, it allows for unnecessary motion which can result in chafing.
+If you have too much room in the bra, it allows for unnecessary motion, resulting in chafing.

-- Bandaids are a cheap, easy and convenient tool used by many people to protect their nipples from unnecessary rubbing.
+- Bandaids are a cheap, easy, and convenient tool many people use to protect their nipples from unnecessary rubbing.

 - Nipple guards (otherwise known as “nip guards”) are adhesive pads used to protect the nipples.

-- Lubricants such as Body Glide or Aquaphor are used to keep fabric from uncomfortable rubbing.
+- Lubricants such as Body Glide or Aquaphor are used to keep the fabric from uncomfortable rubbing.

 - Talcum powder can be dusted on before your run to help prevent chafe.
 It does work for some runners!

 - Choose your fabric carefully!
 As stated previously, cotton is the enemy.
-You should wear a shirt made of a synthetic fabric such as dry-fit performance clothing.
+You should wear a shirt made of synthetic fabric, such as dry-fit performance clothing.
 That is unless you prefer to be…

 - Running shirtless may seem like a super obvious solution, but yet it needs to be said.
 Especially in hot weather, just skipping the shirt altogether could be a great way to prevent nipple chafing.